tclaes/mws-restaurant-stage-1/README.md

 ### data loading

-data is loaded via dbhelper.js and data/restaurants.json
+data is loaded via server running on port 1337